Saturday, December 21, 2024

 Most big chances created (3), most touches in opponents box (15), joint most shots (7), joint most passes into the penalty area (3), most progressive carries (8), 8x possession won, 3 duels won, 2 fouls won, 2 shots on target, 2 assists and 1 goal.

 7 – Shots and 8 key passes for Bukayo Saka.
-The only player on record (since 2003-04) to have 7+ shots and create 7+ chances in a Premier League game more than once, and he’s done it in back-to-back appearances.
+He is the only player on record (since 2003-04) to have 7+ shots and create 7+ chances in a Premier League game more than once—and he’s achieved this in back-to-back appearances.

 27 – Chances created by Bukayo Saka in the Premier League this season, at least four more than any other player.